-On March 28, 2011, our board of directors and stockholders adopted and approved the InspireMD, Inc. 2011 UMBRELLA Option Plan.
-Under the 2011 UMBRELLA Option Plan, we reserved 9,468,100 shares of our common stock as awards to the employees, consultants, and service providers to InspireMD, Inc. and its subsidiaries and affiliates worldwide
+On March 28, 2011, our board of directors and stockholders adopted and approved the InspireMD, Inc. 2011 UMBRELLA Option Plan (the "Umbrella Plan").
+Under the Umbrella Plan, we reserved 9,468,100 shares of our common stock as awards to the employees, consultants, and service providers to InspireMD, Inc. and its subsidiaries and affiliates worldwide.

-The 2011 UMBRELLA Option Plan currently consists of three components, the primary plan document that governs all awards granted under the plan, and two appendices: (i) Appendix A, designated for the purpose of grants of stock options to Israeli employees, consultants, and service who are subject to Israeli income tax, and (ii) Appendix B, which is the 2011 U.S. Equity Incentive Plan, designated for the purpose of grants of stock options and restricted stock awards to U.S. employees, consultants, and service providers who are subject to the U.S. income tax.
+The Umbrella Plan currently consists of three components, the primary plan document that governs all awards granted under the Umbrella Plan, and two appendices: (i) Appendix A, designated for the purpose of grants of stock options and restricted stock to Israeli employees, consultants, officers and other service providers and other non-U.S. employees, consultants, and service providers, and (ii) Appendix B, which is the 2011 U.S. Equity Incentive Plan, designated for the purpose of grants of stock options and restricted stock awards to U.S. employees, consultants, and service providers who are subject to the U.S. income tax.

-The purpose of the 2011 Umbrella Option Plan is to provide an incentive to attract and retain employees, officers, consultants, directors, and service providers whose services are considered valuable, to encourage a sense of proprietorship and to stimulate an active interest of such persons in our development and financial success.
-The 2011 Umbrella Plan will be administered by our board of directors until such time as such authority has been delegated to a committee of the board of directors.
-Unless terminated earlier by the board of directors, the 2011 Umbrella Option Plan will expire on March 27, 2021.
+The purpose of the Umbrella Plan is to provide an incentive to attract and retain employees, officers, consultants, directors, and service providers whose services are considered valuable, to encourage a sense of proprietorship and to stimulate an active interest of such persons in our development and financial success.
+The Umbrella Plan will be administered by our board of directors until such time as such authority has been delegated to a committee of the board of directors.
+Unless terminated earlier by the board of directors, the Umbrella Plan will expire on March 27, 2021.

-Since its adoption, we have granted options to purchase common stock under the 2011 UMBRELLA Option Plan to the following named executive officers:
+Since its adoption, we have granted options to purchase common stock under the Umbrella Plan that are currently outstanding to the following named executive officer:

-Name Shares Subject to Options Exercise Price Vesting Schedule Expiration Ofir Paz 365,225 1.50 One-third annually in 2012, 2013 and 2014 on the anniversary of the grant date April 8, 2016 Asher Holzer 365,225 1.50 One-third annually in 2012, 2013 and 2014 on the anniversary of the grant date April 8, 2016 Eli Bar 200,000 2.75 One-third annually in 2012, 2013 and 2014 on the anniversary of the grant date May 23, 2016
+Name Shares Subject to Options Exercise Price Vesting Schedule Expiration One-third annually in 2012, 2013 and 2014 on the anniversary of the grant Eli Bar 200,000 2.75 date May 23, 2016